thisisdevelopment/mightymap/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+We especially encourage contributions of new storage backends.
+Please open an issue to discuss your ideas or submit a pull request with your implementation.

 ## License